pragma-/Plang/README.md

     > var a = true; type(a)
      "Boolean"

 It will then be a type error to assign a value of any other type to it.
-This is to enforce the consistency of values assigned to the variable during its lifetime.

     > var a = true; a = "hello"
      Error: cannot assign to `a` a value of type String (expected Boolean)